CrossyChainsaw/Portfolio/README.md

 [Reverse Hangman Online Frontend Repository](https://github.com/Epic-Chainsaw-Massacre/reverse-hangman-online-frontend)

 ### TypeScript
-Making a start with React TypeScript was very hard, without any experience I hopped in vscode and tried to do anything.
+Making a start with React TypeScript was very hard, without any experience I hopped in VScode and tried to do anything.
 This didn't work out at all.
 Everything I tried failed.
-My classmate [Mike van den Hoef](https://github.com/Headoros) was always willing to help me but still, It wouldn't work out this way.
+My classmate Mike van den Hoef was always willing to help me but still, It wouldn't work out this way.
 I decided to plan a TypeScript spike.
-In this spike I gathered information from the [W3schools TypeScript tutorial](https://www.w3schools.com/typescript/index.php) and at the same time i practised everything I was learning in a test project.
-TypeScript is such an awesome languange.
+In this spike I gathered information from the W3schools TypeScript tutorial and at the same time I practised everything I was learning in a test project.

 ### React
 I also planned a React spike, same concept as above, I just try to gather as much information about React and try to implement it.
 I really like this type of learning and it always works out for me.
 For React I used the [W3schools React tutorial](https://www.w3schools.com/REACT/default.asp).
 In my opinion W3schools has the best tutorials to learn the basics.

 ### Text Input
 It was surprisingly hard to get the text input value and put it in a variable for the first time.
 I managed to do this with a variable called word.
-This updates everytime the text input changes. the variable basically represents live what's in the text input.
-Also did I have a second variable, called permission. if you click the button permission becomes true, because the word gets permission to be checked on existence, get it?
-I've put the code down here so you can try to understand what i've done (I've left out parts of code that make it more complicated and irelevant for this topic).
+This updates every time the text input changes. the variable basically represents live what's in the text input.
+Also did I have a second variable, called permission. if you click the button, permission becomes true, because the word gets permission to be checked on existence, get it?
+I've put the code down here so you can try to understand what I’ve done (I've left out parts of code that make it more complicated and are irrelevant for this topic).

 *part of [singleplayer.tsx](https://github.com/Epic-Chainsaw-Massacre/reverse-hangman-online-frontend/blob/f2870b7617e50c506adc7046fd8fcfd63dbf2874/src/components/singleplayer/singleplayer.tsx#L59)*
 ```ts